maxx1128/snappy-personal-site/_posts/2020-05-26-missing-people-meghan.md

 ## The Importance of Firm Limits when Helping

 To me, Meagan is a woman who has seen firsthand, perhaps more than anyone I know, that doing good things can spiral into someone walking all over you.
 Others may think this means it's not worth doing anything good at all.
 I think Meagan instead sees the importance of being firm with your limits for helping, in life and in work.
-This lets her give as much as she can without sacrificing herself.
-To do those few good things you can and as well as you can, but refuse to let people take even more.
-To help keep others warm without setting herself on fire.
+This lets her give as much as she can without sacrificing herself. **To do those few good things you can and as well as you can, but refuse to let people take even more.
+To help keep others warm without setting oneself on fire.**

 I think that trait has let Meagan help more people than most of us will in their lifetimes.
 To me, she's a reminder that selfishness and selflessness aren't a binary choice.